About the initiative

-The Dangerous Goods Voluntary Data Study (the Study) is a national initiative being led by the National Bulk Tanker Association (NBTA) and other industry and state government participants, in collaboration with Transport Certification Australia (TCA).
+The Dangerous Goods Data Sharing Initiative is a national initiative being led by the National Bulk Tanker Association (NBTA) and other industry and state government participants, in collaboration with Transport Certification Australia (TCA).

 By collecting data on vehicle types and the dangerous goods classification, combined with telematics data received from on-board telematics devices on the vehicles, TCA can analyse and visualise detailed information on the vehicles moving dangerous goods in Australia.
 This will include:

-- mapping the key routes and areas of travel intensity for specific commodities (dangerous goods movements and classes of dangerous goods);
+- mapping the key routes and areas of travel intensity for specific commodities;

 - assessing the comparative volume of transport on specific routes for different commodities;